What is Moana Glass?

 How many people can work on one piece?

 One piece per person is ideal because each person gets the most experience and individual attention from the instructor that way.
-You can, however, do two pieces per person and still have fun.
+You can, however, work on one piece as a team of two and still have fun.
 In some cases, we have done lessons with three people working on one piece, but it is not recommended since each person does not get much time with the material that way.

 Can I make my own piece?